Skip to content

 4. Solution walk-through - walk through diagrams, explaining decisions

-5. Trade-offs — proactively acknowledge what you traded away and why
+5. Trade-offs - acknowledge what you traded away and why

-6. Risks & mitigations — show you have thought about what could go wrong
+6. Risks & mitigations - show that you have thought about failure modes

 7. Summary - one-sentence recap per domain